smol-ai/ainews-web-2025/src/content/issues/24-05-10-ainews-quis-promptum-ipso-promptiet.md

 date: '2024-05-11T06:34:12.398462Z'
 original_slug: ainews-anthropics
 description: >-
-  AI news for 5/9/2024-5/10/2024 covering OpenAI's upcoming announcement, Anthropic's prompt engineering updates, open-source models like Llama 3, Neuralink's brain-computer interface demo, and ICLR 2024 in Asia.
+  **Anthropic** released upgrades to their Workbench Console, introducing new prompt engineering features like chain-of-thought reasoning and prompt generators that significantly reduce development time, exemplified by their customer **Zoominfo**. **OpenAI** teased a "magic" new development coming soon, speculated to be a new LLM replacing GPT-3.5 in the free tier or a search competitor.
+The open-source community highlighted **Llama 3 70B** as "game changing" with new quantized weights for **Llama 3 120B** and CUDA graph support for **llama.cpp** improving GPU performance. **Neuralink** demonstrated a thought-controlled mouse, sparking interest in modeling consciousness from brain signals.
+The **ICLR 2024** conference is being held in Asia for the first time, generating excitement.
 companies:
+  - anthropic
   - openai
-  - anthropic
+  - zoominfo
   - neuralink
 models:
-  - gpt-4
-  - gpt-3.5
   - llama-3-70b
   - llama-3-120b
-  - gemini-1.5
+  - llama-3
-  - claude-3-opus
+  - llama-cpp
 topics:
   - prompt-engineering
+  - chain-of-thought
+  - rag
+  - quantization
+  - cuda-graphs
+  - gpu-optimization
+  - thought-controlled-devices
+  - modeling-consciousness
+  - conference
+people:
+  - sama
-  - large-language-models
+  - gdb
-  - open-source-models
+  - bindureddy
-  - rag-application
+  - svpino
-  - neural-interface
+  - rohanpaul_ai
-  - brain-computer-interface
+  - alexalbert__
-  - iclr
+  - abacaj
 ---